 What does full spectrum, broad spectrum and CBD isolate mean?

 Full spectrum CBD products include all the cannabinoids that are found in the cannabis plant, including THC.
-THC has been proven to have therapeutic effects and studies have shown that both THC and CBD work better when used together which is known as the entourage effect (discussed below.)
+Studies have shown that both THC and CBD work better when used together which is known as the entourage effect (discussed below.)
 This also pertains to the other cannabinoids, flavonoids and terpenes that are naturally occurring in the cannabis plant.
 For a full spectrum product to be considered legal, the THC component must be 0.3% or less.

 Broad spectrum CBD refers to CBD products that include the same components as a full spectrum formulation, but with no THC.
 This may be more appealing to people who are concerned about the intoxicating effects of THC and for use in pediatric and veterinary medicine.